Probably not such an interesting story unless you are one of Luna’s admirers or simply obsessed with dogs…all dogs.

 There, family on the beach…that’s my report.
 Tomorrow Luna and I are hanging out at the air-conditioned brew pub up the street and having burgers for dinner with blueberry pie and ice cream afterward.

-There seems to be a general agreement that grandchildren are sources of unabashed pleasure and uncritical love as well as offering great fun exploring out on various branches of the family tree.
-Grandparenthood is an exciting title to hold.
+There seems to be a general agreement that grandchildren are sources of unabashed pleasure and uncritical love as well as offering great fun; Grandparenthood is indeed an exciting title to hold.